Pack your bags at least one month before the baby's due date. Remember to bring:

 Once you are settled in one of our comfortable birthing suites, your vital signs and the baby’s heartbeat will be monitored.
 All necessary admission information will be collected at this time.
 To help make the experience as special as possible, we recommend that at least one support person is present during labor and delivery.

-Upon preadmission to the Birthing Center, you will receive application forms for a birth certificate and Social Security number (also located in the back pocket of this brochure).
+Upon preadmission to the Birthing Center, you will receive application forms for a birth certificate and Social Security number.
 Prior to discharge, the birth registrar will review these forms and submit them for you.
 You will then receive a “Birth Facts Sheet,” which can be used to add your baby to your insurance.
 Your newborn’s Social Security card will be sent directly to your home.
 The birth certificate may be obtained from the Texas Vital Statistics office upon your request.

 Frequently Asked Questions: